jpcima/ADLplug/README.md

 - English translation of the user manual by Bruce Sutherland
 - modified KSL editing behavior to make it linear with regards to attenuation
 - added a build option to link with system-wide libfmt
+- made the resource system compatible with unsigned-char targets

 **1.0.1**